Search This Blog

 • Strategic tradeoffs

-Here skilled manpower is our asset distributed through out the firm.
+Here skilled manpower is our asset distributed throughout the firm.
 The Leader at the right place at right time to create the most business value.
 Allocation of capitol across all businesses to earn highest risk-adjusted return.
 Also, looking for external opportunities i.e., contracts and Acquisition for internal projects.

 We have to ensure necessary corporate structure the Head office and reporting system of individual business unit to generate maximum number of values.